Stankervision

-Stankervision is a sketch-comedy program, created by Waco O'Guin and Roger Black, that aired on MTV2.
+Stankervision was a sketch-comedy program, created by Waco O'Guin and Roger Black that aired on MTV2.
 It premiered July 8, 2005 as part of the channel's "Sic 'Em Friday" programming block.
 Stankervision is a repackaged version of "The DAMN!
 Show", a sketch comedy show that was created in Athens, Georgia in 1998.
 Yucko the Clown, a character developed and played by Black, is featured on the show.

 Format

 Among the regular sketches are Yucko the Clown approaching people on the street and insulting them with profanity and lewd gestures, mimes who start out acting like "normal" mimes, then turning to violent behavior (one such sketch, for example, has one mime making a withdrawal from an ATM, only to be held up and "shot" by a second mime, who in turn is accosted by two "police" mimes and beaten – all in the view of the public), and "Dear Stankervision", where questions are posed to the creators, Waco and Roger (one such "letter" asks how laxatives work, which is followed by actors in costume displaying the effects of taking pills to relieve constipation).

 Stankervision also features some cartoons, but in Stankervision style.
 One regular such cartoon is about the adventures of "Inebriated the Koala", which was created by Waco O'Guin in 1993 and is introduced as "everyone's favorite eucalyptus-eating marsupial", to which the koala replies "Eucalyptus?
 You can lick THIS!" as he points to his crotch.